Kelley42/odin-recipes/README.md

 # Recipes

-This is a simple webpage to practice fundamental HTML and CSS.
+This is a simple webpage to practice HTML and CSS fundamentals.